ChandradithyaJ/chimplequiz/README.md

 Multiplayer Quiz App for Chimple Learning!

 ## Getting Started
-Sign in with Gmail by clicking the button.
+Sign in with Gmail by clicking the sign in button.

 ## Take a Quiz
 **1. Select any of the lessons displayed to take a quiz.**